Summary

 In this situation, only measured thought and statesmanship can avoid the descent into a spiral of violence.
 The experience of NGOs working across the world shows that—as in the USA—it is often innocent people who are victims of violence.
 We urge the United States and its allies to assess carefully the potential impact any proposed military action may have on the poor, the innocent and the voiceless.

 Secondly, in a world still struggling to understand last week’s appalling events, it is dangerously easy to demonise particular groups and peoples.
-Already there have been threats and attacks against muslim communities and individuals, in this country and beyond.
-At this time, everyone with influence must do their utmost to combat extremism, to renounce inflammatory statements, protect the vulnerable, and avoid any action that would create new emnities or destroy relationships between communities or nations.
+Already there have been threats and attacks against Muslim communities and individuals, in this country and beyond.
+At this time, everyone with influence must do their utmost to combat extremism, to renounce inflammatory statements, protect the vulnerable, and avoid any action that would create new enmities or destroy relationships between communities or nations.

 It is imperative that hatred does not become the order of the day; that fear does not become an excuse for the violation of rights, and that we all remember our common humanity.
 We must be compassionate in our support for the victims, determined in our search for justice, and vigilant about the rights of all people.